-In June 2018, he graduated from the Sorbonne University with a Musicology Bachelor’s Degree and an Organist Bachelor’s Degree, both with high honours.
+In June 2018 he graduated from the Sorbonne with a Bachelor’s degree in musicology and a Bachelor’s degree as organist (interpretation), both rated “very good”.

-During his studies, he took part in masterclasses with Olivier Houette, François Espinasse, Thierry Escaich, Michel Chapuis and Wolfgang Zerer, and also in Denmark at the Royal Academy of Music in Copenhagen with Hans Davidsson and Byne Bryndorf.
+During his studies he took part in master classes with well known teachers: Olivier Houette, François Espinasse, Thierry Escaich, Michel Chapuis and Wolfgang Zerer, and also in Denmark at the Royal Academy of Music in Copenhagen with Hans Davidsson and Byne Bryndorf.

-He was since heard in various concerts on organs in the northern part of France: in Caen, Lisieux, Vire and Coutances, and the public could listen to him during festivals in Gisors, the Abbaye de la Lucerne, Notre-Dame de Guibray in Falaise, Argentan and even London.
+He has given various concerts on organs in the northern part of France: in Caen, Lisieux, Vire and Coutances, and the public could listen to him during festivals in Gisors and the Abbey of Lucerne d’Outremer, at Notre-Dame de Guibray in Falaise, in Argentan, and even in London.

-In April 2018, he successfully passed the entry exams to the Master’s Degree of the Lyon Conservatoire National Supérieur Musique et Danse (CNSMD), in François Espinasse and Liesbeth Schlumberger’s classes.
+In September 2017, he successfully passed the entry exams to the Master’s degree at the Lyon Conservatoire National Supérieur de Musique et de Danse (CNSMD), studying in the classes of François Espinasse and Liesbeth Schlumberger.